IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 The OpenWhisk UI is comprised of the following sections:

 1. `My Actions`
    The `My Actions` section lists all actions you have created previously.
    Clicking an action loads its code into the code editor.
    Hovering over an action lets a trash bin appear allowing to delete the action.
    At this point in time you should at least see the hello action we have created earlier.

 2. `My Sequences`
-   The vMy Sequences` section lists all the sequences you have created previously.
+   The My Sequences` section lists all the sequences you have created previously.
    Clicking a sequence loads its model into the visual modeler.
    Hovering over a sequence lets a trash bin appear allowing to delete the sequence.